1 Part Course |

 • Financing constraints, sector exclusions and reputational considerations

-• Implications for leveraged transactions and refinancing scenarios
+• Sustainable investment banking training explores the implications for leveraged transactions and refinancing scenarios

 • Cost of capital considerations and sustainability-related risk pricing